cardano-foundation/CIPs/CIP-0094/README.md

 > **Warning**
 >
 > Only the first answer to a poll for each credential shall be considered.
 If multiple answers are found, only the first answer submitted (transaction & block ordering tallying) shall be considered.

+### Adding context

+It is possible to optionally attach extra context to the transaction as metadata following the procedure described in [CIP-0020](../CIP-0020/).
+Beside the structure specified in CIP-0020, such extra metadata is free-form and can be used to signal an intention behind a choice, or to voice a concern, or simply to give extra context.
+This is totally optional though we encourage SPOs to use this to inform their delegators of their choices.

 ### Procedure & Duration